Convoy HX 231: Background

-Convoy organisation 1942
+Convoy organisation 1942−1943

-In 1942, convoys west of 26° West came under the command of the US Vice-Admiral Arthur Bristol along with the escort forces in the western North Atlantic as Task Force 24.
-The Canadian Western Local Escort Force (WLEF, also Task Group 24.18) was under the tactical command of the Commanding Officer Atlantic Coast, Rear-Admiral Leonard Murray at Halifax, Nova Scotia, comprising 25 Canadian and 13 British destroyers and corvettes that escorted convoys from Halifax to the Western Ocean Meeting Point (WOMP) at 49° West when SC convoys began sailing from Halifax.
+In 1942, convoys west of 26° West came under the command of the US Vice-Admiral, Arthur Bristol, along with the escort forces in the western North Atlantic as Task Force 24.
+The Canadian Western Local Escort Force (WLEF, also Task Group 24.18) was under the tactical command of the Commanding Officer Atlantic Coast, Rear-Admiral Leonard Murray, at Halifax, Nova Scotia, comprising 25 Canadian and 13 British destroyers and corvettes that escorted convoys from Halifax to the Western Ocean Meeting Point (WOMP) at 49° West, when SC convoys began sailing from Halifax.

-The Mid-Ocean Escort Force (MOEF) was based at St John's Newfoundland and Londonderry and Liverpool in the British Isles and became Task Group 24.1, with seven British, four Canadian and one US Navy escort groups.
-The MOEF escorted HX, SC, ON and ONS convoys to the Eastern Ocean Meeting Point (EASTOMP) at about 20° West where the convoy was handed over to the Eastern local Escort Groups.
-Ships to Iceland the base for Task Group 24.6 with two US escort groups, detached at about 25° West (ICOMP).
+The Mid-Ocean Escort Force (MOEF) was based at St John's, Newfoundland, Derry in Ireland and Liverpool in Britain and became Task Group 24.1, with seven British, four Canadian and one US Navy escort groups.
+The MOEF escorted HX, SC, ON and ONS convoys to the Eastern Ocean Meeting Point (EASTOMP) at about 20° West where the convoy was handed over to the Eastern Local Escort groups.
+Ships to Iceland, the base for Task Group 24.6, with two US escort groups, detached at about 25° West (ICOMP).
 The mainly old coastguard ships escorting convoys on the Sydney to Greenland leg came under Task Force 24 as Task Group 24.9.

-When the US established the Interlocking Convoy System along the east coast and the Caribbean, the northern termination was at New York and from September 1942 the port became the departure point for transatlantic convoys.
+When the US established the Interlocking Convoy System along the east coast and the Caribbean, the northern termination was at New York and from September 1942, transatlantic convoys departed from there.
 The Western Atlantic escort forces were insufficient for the leg from New York to the WOMP and a new Halifax Ocean Meeting Point (HOMP) was created around 61° West, where the eventual twelve WLEF groups (Task Group 24.18) were relieved.
-After April 1942 an attempt had been made to keep the Ocean Escort Groups together to reap the benefits of teamwork and experience and in the summer of 1942 led to EASTOMP being moved west to accommodate British escorts being sent to the Caribbean.
-The British escort groups B1 to B7 became based permanently in Britain and the Canadian groups C1 to C4, with the US group A3, at St John's. to the west of 26° West, the Change of Operational Control (CHOP) line, operational control of convoys was vested in the Commander in Chief of the United States Fleet, through the commander of Task force 24 and east of that line control devolved to the British Commander-in-Chief, Western Approaches based in Liverpool.
+An attempt began in April 1942 to keep the Ocean Escort Groups together, to reap the benefits of teamwork and experience and in the summer of 1942 EASTOMP was moved westwards to accommodate British escorts being sent to the Caribbean.
+The British escort groups B1 to B7 became based permanently in Britain and the Canadian groups C1 to C4, with the US group A3, at St John's.